 How access management in Yandex.Cloud works

-On this page, you can find out how to manage resource access and how IAM checks access rights to them.
+Here you can learn how to manage access to your resources and how IAM checks access rights for the resources.

 How are access rights verified?

 All operations in Yandex.Cloud are first sent for verification to IAM.
 For example:

 - A user requests Yandex Compute Cloud to create a new disk in the

 - The service sends a request to IAM to check whether this user is allowed to create disks in this folder.